 Music at Amherst Parallels Series

-Tickets are available though package sales on sale from July 23-August 29, and thereafter in the 14 days before each concert through https://amherst.universitytickets.com or the Concert Office at 413-542-2195, or email@example.com.
+Tickets are available though package sales on sale from July 23 to Aug.
+29, and thereafter in the 14 days before each concert through amherst.universitytickets.com, or through the Concert Office at (413) 542-2195 or firstname.lastname@example.org.

 “They are four classical musicians performing with the energy of young rock stars jamming on their guitars, a Beethoven-goes-indie foray into making classical music accessible but also celebrating why it was good in the first place.” –Pittsburgh Post-Gazette

 Magos Herrera is regarded as one of the most expressive, beautiful voices and most active vocalists in the contemporary Latin American jazz scene.
 She is best known for her eloquent vocal improvisation and a bold style that elegantly blends and surpasses language boundaries.

 “Herrera is stretching the very notion of jazz singing, pushing past the diva pleasantries into a sound that’s bold, thrilling and effortlessly global.” –NPR